“The things you own end up owning you.”

 We all need certain things to live a fulfilled and meaningful life.
 But the more we hold on to, the more they own us.

-It may be our time, energy, or money.
 When we eliminate the unnecessary clutter, we free ourselves with more zest and freedom.

 “What is it really costing me?”